unixpickle/graphalicious/docs/VisualStyle/ChunkView.md

  * *number* fullHeight - the width of the total usable canvas.
  * *Context2D* context - the 2D drawing context.

 Note that the four coordinate values (e.g., x, width) have "full" analogs (e.g., fullX, fullWidth).
-These coordinate values tell the *ChunkView* how much space it can draw things like tooltips or other out-of-content displays.
+These coordinate values tell the *ChunkView* how much space it has to draw things like tooltips or other out-of-content displays.

 # Methods